 For all terms you may cancel your housing until 11:59:59 p.m., Eastern Standard Time, of the day before the residence halls open.
 However, to cancel without a penalty, you must cancel or withdraw your application before the cancellation deadline for that particular term.
 For fall term only, the cancellation fee amount is based on the date of cancellation (see chart below).
-For winter, spring, and summer terms, any cancellation received after the stated deadline will result in a $500 cancellation fee.
+For winter, spring, and summer terms, any cancellation received after the stated deadline are subject to a $500 cancellation fee.

-To cancel a housing assignment, written notification, including the student's name and ID number, must be sent to the Housing Office either by letter or e-mail.
-Cancellation of a housing assignment after the cancellation deadline for any term will result in a cancellation fee.
-A student who cancels his or her residence hall or affinity assignment after the cancellation deadline in order to move into a privately-owned GLOS facility will be charged the cancellation fee.
+To cancel a housing assignment, written notification, including the student's name and ID number, must be sent to the Housing Office either by letter or email.
+Cancellation of a housing assignment after the cancellation deadline for any term is subject to a cancellation fee.
+A student who cancels his or her residence hall, senior apartment or living-learning assignment after the cancellation deadline in order to move into a privately-owned GLOS facility is subject to the cancellation fee.
 The cancellation fee will not be assessed if a student is approved for a room change from one College-owned location to another.

 An upperclass student who is enrolled for consecutive academic terms (excluding summer term) and who resides in College housing may cancel his or her assignment and move off-campus after completing at least one term in residence.
 A $500 cancellation fee is charged if notice of cancellation is received after the cancellation deadline.